Beth Rowley

-Beth Ann Rowley is an English singer-songwriter.
+Beth Ann Rowley (born 10 October 1981) is an English singer-songwriter.

 Early life

-Rowley was born in Peru to British parents who moved back to Bristol, England when Rowley was two years old.
+Rowley was born in Lima, Peru, to British parents who moved back to Bristol, England, when Rowley was two years old.

 Career

 Early career

 She was influenced by her family's love for many different musical styles, particularly blues, country, folk, gospel and Latin American music.
-When aged 16, Rowley formed The Apogee, an original 5 piece funk/soul/acid jazz group.
+When aged 16, Rowley formed The Apogee, an original five piece funk/soul/acid jazz group.
 At age 17, she was spotted at an open mic night in the London entertainment club, Ginglik, in Shepherd's Bush.

 Rowley studied music and art at Weston-super-Mare College and in 2003, went on to the Brighton Institute of Modern Music with the particular help and encouragement of soulsinger Carleen Anderson.
 During her time at the school, Rowley toured with Ronan Keating and Enrique Iglesias, providing backing vocals.

 She attended St Mary Redcliffe and Temple School, in Bristol.

 2000–present

 In 2000, Rowley teamed up with jazz saxophonist Ben Castle (son of Roy), well known for his work with Jamie Cullum.
-She began writing her own material and with Ben's encouragement and assistance she released three EPs, Beth Rowley (2004), Sweet Hours (2006) and Violets (2007).
-From the Violets EP she released a single entitled, 'Nobody's Fault But Mine' which was the iTunes 'Single of the Week' for December 2007.
+She began writing her own material and with Castle's encouragement and assistance she released three EPs, Beth Rowley (2004), Sweet Hours (2006) and Violets (2007).
+From the Violets EP she released a single entitled, "Nobody's Fault But Mine" which was the iTunes 'Single of the Week' for December 2007.

 Rowley has collaborated with other artists and bands, including Crowded House on their Time on Earth album, providing backing vocals for the song "Transit Lounge", and Duke Special, who joined her for a duet on her début album, Little Dreamer.

-Rowley's album entitled "Little Dreamer" was released in the UK on 19 May 2008, and went straight into the UK album charts at number 6.
-On 4 February 2008, the lead single, "Oh My Life"(released on 3 March 2008) from the forthcoming album was featured as 'BBC Radio 2 Record of the Week'.
-The second single from the album is called 'So Sublime' and was released on 12 May 2008.
+Rowley's album Little Dreamer was released in the UK on 19 May 2008, and went straight into the UK Albums Chart at number 6.
+On 4 February 2008, the lead single, "Oh My Life" (released on 3 March 2008) from the forthcoming album was featured as 'BBC Radio 2 Record of the Week'.
+The second single from the album, "So Sublime", was released on 12 May 2008.

 Rowley attended The Edge of Love world premiere on 18 June, which marked the opening of the Edinburgh Film Festival.
 Based on the life of Welsh poet Dylan Thomas, The Edge of Love opened nationwide from 27 June.
-The soundtrack to the film, for which Rowley recorded the exclusive track, 'Careless Talk'.
+Rowley recorded the exclusive track "Careless Talk", as part of the soundtrack to the film.

-In 2006, Rowley recorded a song entitled 'Too much too late' written by Bristol based singer/songwriter Steven Reid Williams in a collaboration featured on the album 'Corners'.
-In the same year she provided the vocals on Nostalgia77's track 'Quiet Dawn' from their album 'Everything Under the Sun'.
+In 2006, Rowley recorded a song entitled "Too Much Too Late" written by Bristol-based singer/songwriter Steven Reid Williams, in a collaboration featured on the album Corners.
+In the same year she provided the vocals on Nostalgia77's track "Quiet Dawn" from their album, Everything Under the Sun.